Anesthesia can be of many different types.

 What is Local Anesthesia?

-During this procedure, after the injection of local anesthesia, you stay conscious, but that area is free from pain as that has been numbed.
+During this procedure, after the injection of local anaesthesia, you stay conscious, but that area is free from pain as that has been numbed.

-Some common examples of surgeries where local anesthesia is used are tooth removal, surgery for an ingrowing toenail that often occurs with people, and some minor eye surgeries.
+Some common examples of surgeries where local anaesthesia is used are tooth removal, surgery for an ingrowing toenail that occurs in people, and some minor eye surgeries.

 Here, total unconsciousness of the patient is not required, and the surgery can be done by just numbing that particular portion of the body.